pivotal-sprout/sprout-wrap/FAQ.md

 Longer answer:  We test against system ruby, which is a good common denominator.
 Also, using system ruby will bypass ownership issues (i.e. gems owned by root but installed under one's home directory).

 #### Why do my edits keep getting reverted?
-I change the recipe, but every time I run soloist it's changed back.
+I change the recipe, but every time I run soloist it's changed back

 You're editing the recipe under `sprout-wrap/cookbooks`.
 That is a directory that is checked-out from the sources (as defined in `Cheffile`) every chef run&mdash;overwriting your changes.